Skip to main content

 MethodTax ImpactDebt?Equity Dilution?Speed

-ROBSNone (tax-free rollover)NoNo4–8 weeks
+ROBSNone (tax-free rollover)NoNo2–4 weeks typical

 Early 401(k) withdrawal10% penalty + income taxNoNo1–2 weeks